julfersnlt/lehd-schema/README.md

    2. ~~parameterize vars (e.g. ext-relative, schema version)~~
    3. ~~add step to build composite files e.g.~~ label_geography.csv removed from build
    4. ~~auto pull version text files (search for `wget` or `curl` to find)~~ hardcoded
-3. build changelog process (no longer part of the docs themselves)
+3. ~~build changelog process (no longer part of the docs themselves)~~
+4. reformat toc
+5. generate pdfs
-4. Create asciidoc build process
+6. Create asciidoc build process
-5. Create `gh-pages` build process and index page
+7. Create `gh-pages` build process and index page
-6. Migrate existing generated docs to `gh-pages`
+8. Migrate existing generated docs to `gh-pages`
-7. Publish releases, add change-notes
+9. Publish releases, add change-notes
-8. Rework `naming_convention.csv` to not break asciidoc formatting
+10. Rework `naming_convention.csv` to not break asciidoc formatting
-9. Fix j2j "Soon." references, find in docs to see
+11. Fix j2j "Soon." references, find in docs to see
-10. Parameterize the Geovintage/TIGER vintage
+12. Parameterize the Geovintage/TIGER vintage
-11. Parameterize the YYYYQQ string e.g. 2020Q1
+13. Parameterize the YYYYQQ string e.g. 2020Q1

 ## Technical notes
 Asciidoctor does not include the ability to subset a csv by column.
 This was a major functionality that a bash wrapper provided.
 A custom ruby plugin was implemented to handle this case.
 The extension lives in the `lib/` directory.
 It is added to asciidoctor when the process runs.
 E.g.: